rosshpayne/ODTM/README.md

 	It is not necessary to log into any remote database involved in an operation to monitor the operations progress or issue commands to start or stop a task.
 Everything is managed from the DTM-Oracle instance.

-    1. Start operation using PL/SQL API
+    1. Start operation using PLSQL API

 		SQL> execute DOM$MAIN.run_op ( 12, 1)

-            where 12 is the operation_id which you have defined, in this example, to be a 7 step operation .
+            where 12 represents the operation id which you have defined, in this example, to be a 7 step operation .
-            The second argument is the environment_id, such as PRODUCTION, UAT or TEST, with its associated db instance.
+            The second argument is the environment id, such as PRODUCTION, UAT or TEST.

        The above API is typically executed via a scheduler of your choice.

 	2. Unfortunately the operation fails with a space issue (say) at step/task 4.
-	   DTM aborts and writes the error to various log tables on the central management instance.
+	   DTM aborts and writes the error to various log tables on the central DTM-server instance.
 	   There remains task 4 plus 3 other tasks to complete however.

            Review the reason for the failure by refering to one or all of the following log tables in the DTM-server: